SimBotBiz/Godot-Engine-for-AndroidX/README.md

 ## Why this mod exists?

 - You want to write some Godot Android module that is based upon the latest API (28+)
-- You are that kind of delevoper who likes to live on the bleeding edge of code releses
+- You are that kind of developer who likes to live on the bleeding edge of code releases

 ## How-to compile custom Android export templates (Windows)